Skip to main content

 Scientist Emily holding up a vial

-To accomplish this, the Write Team uses DNA Typewriter.
-A synthetic DNA sequence, called Tape, is installed into the genomic DNA of cells.
-The first segment of Tape is cut using a CRISPR-Cas9 nickase.
+To accomplish this, team members use DNA Typewriter.
+A synthetic DNA sequence, called a Tape, is installed into a cell’s genomic DNA.
+The first segment of Tape is nicked using a CRISPR-Cas9 enzyme.
 A short DNA sequence, known as a molecular barcode, is then inserted into the cut site.
 The barcodes function similar to the Morse Code, where each unique barcode translates to a specific cellular event.
 Thus, the insertion of the barcode into the DNA creates a record of a specific event.

 Once the first segment of Tape has a barcode inserted, the second segment opens for modification.
 This enables an orderly, sequential insertion of barcodes.
 Later, scientists can read the barcoded record in the Tape to find out what events took place in the cell and the order in which they occurred.